-We log any issues of bullying and harassment that are reported to us by trainees whilst on school placement and on provider-led training.
-These are dealt with on a case by case basis with the Professional Tutor in the school (if a school-based incident) and are logged on our Disclosure Tracker which is only available to the Heads of Primary and Secondary Education and the Senior Course Coordinator.
+We log any issues of bullying and harassment that are reported to us by trainees about another colleague or another teacher trainee whilst on school placement and provider-led training.
+These are dealt with on a case-by-case basis with the Professional Tutor in the school (if a school-based incident) and are logged on our Disclosure Tracker which is only available to the Head of Initial Teacher Education and the Senior Course Coordinator.
 This may also lead to a Termination of Placement and Suitability for Professional Practice Procedures for any trainee involved in such an incident.

-The University Students Complaints Procedure is also available to any trainee who wants to report an incident arising directly or indirectly from an equal opportunities issues that takes place in school or at the university.
+The University Students Complaints Procedure is also available to any trainee who wants to report an incident arising directly or indirectly from an equal opportunities issue that takes place in school or at the university.
 Equal Opportunities Monitoring Beyond the University's Equal Opportunities procedures: